syncfusion-content/angular-docs/angular/ReportViewer/Report-Service-For-DotNet-Core.md

 ### ReportHelper

-The class `ReportHelper` contains helper methods that helps process Post/Get request from ReportViewer control and returns the response to ReportViewer control.
+The class `ReportHelper` contains helper methods that help the process Post/Get request from the ReportViewer control and returns the response to ReportViewer control.
 The `ReportHelper` has the following methods.

 <table>
 <tr>